a passion to decode

 When I graduated from university, my dream was to become a news journalist.
 I lived in Finland and dreamt of a career as a foreign correspondent in a French speaking country.
 In many ways, that is where I am now, 15 years later.

-After graduation, my master’s in social sciences in hand, I found myself working in magazines.
-Weeklies, monthlies, bi-monthlies; general, specialised, lifestyle, societal issues; I had it all covered.
-I loved specialising in well-being, nutrition, working life, psychology and finance.
+After graduation, with my master’s in social sciences in hand, I found myself working on magazines.
+Weeklies, monthlies, bimonthlies; general, specialised, lifestyle, societal issues; I had it all covered.
+I loved specialising in wellbeing, nutrition, working life, psychology and finance.
 I found my passion in writing and editing articles and turning complex topics into engaging and interesting texts.
-It was and still is where I feel at home.
+It was, and still is, where I feel at home.

-I also tried my wings on the corporate side in a press agency job, where I learned how to manage multi-stakeholder projects, budgets, and teams of freelancers.
-The exhilaration of getting to know a new client was followed by the detecive work of understanding their goals and finding the best ways to reach and exceed them.
+I also tried my hand at the corporate side in a press agency job where I learned how to manage multi-stakeholder projects, budgets and teams of freelancers.
+The exhilaration of getting to know a new client was followed by the detective work to understand their goals and find the best ways to reach and exceed them.

 It took me over 10 years, moving abroad and getting married, becoming a mum and reconsidering my priorities, until I was ready to admit that I needed a change.
-When I took the step and launched my own business, I finally started feeling that I’m exactly where I want to be in the world.
+When I took the step to launch my own business, I finally started feeling that I’m exactly where I want to be in the world.

-And, though I am not officially a foreign correspondent, I do the same kind of thing: decrypt foreign worlds and make them easily understandable for others.
-Break complicated issues into pieces that are small enough for the reader to digest.
-And I do get to put my foreign language skills in use on a daily basis, working with both French and English speaking clients.
+And though I am not officially a foreign correspondent, I do a similar thing: decrypting foreign worlds and making them easily understandable for others.
+Breaking complicated issues into pieces that are small enough for the reader to digest.
+And I do get to put my foreign language skills to use on a daily basis, working with both French and English-speaking clients.

-This is my new vocation: Take bits and pieces from all of my experience and use that to help you get your message across and make the impact you want to make in the world.
+This is my new vocation: to take bits and pieces from all of my experiences and use that to help you get your message across and make the impact you want to make in the world.